Professional House Cleaning Checklist: Free Templates for Your Cleaning Business

 Your team can also do an extra-thorough job when they have enough time to clean.
 Save your employees even more time by using this pre-cleaning checklist to prepare for each visit:

-- Send an appointment reminder to the client to confirm the date and time of the visit
+- Send the client an appointment reminder to confirm the date and time of the visit.

 2. Organize your cleaning supplies